Adding Configuration Options to a WidgetKit Widget

 Testing Widget Configuration

-Select the Edit Widget menu option to display the configuration intent dialog as shown in Figure 51-8:
+Select the Edit Widget menu option to display the configuration intent dialog, as shown in Figure 58-2:

-Select the Miami location before tapping on any screen area outside of the dialog.
-On returning to the home screen, the widget should now be displaying entries from the Miami timeline.
+Select the current location (or the Choose button if no city is displayed) to display the list of locations, then select Miami before tapping any screen area outside the dialog.
+On returning to the home screen, the widget should display entries from the Miami timeline.

 Customizing the Configuration Intent UI